nmbell/powdrgit/help/Get-GitCommit.md

 ```
 ## Call from outside a repository without parameters ##

-PS C:\> $GitRepoPath = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
+PS C:\> $Powdrgit.Path = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
 PS C:\> Get-GitCommit

-# Nothing was returned because a RepoName was not provided.
+# Nothing was returned because a Repo was not provided.
 ```

 ### EXAMPLE 2
 ```
 ## Call from outside a repository for non-existent repository ##

-PS C:\> $GitRepoPath = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
+PS C:\> $Powdrgit.Path = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
+PS C:\> $Powdrgit.ShowWarnings = $true # to ensure warnings are visible
-PS C:\> Get-GitCommit -RepoName NonExistentRepo
+PS C:\> Get-GitCommit -Repo NonExistentRepo
 WARNING: [Get-GitCommit]Repository 'NonExistentRepo' not found.
-Check the repository directory has been added to the $GitRepoPath module variable.
+Check the repository directory exists and has been added to the $Powdrgit.Path module variable.
 ```

 ### EXAMPLE 3
 ```
-## Call from outside a repository with RepoName parameter ##
+## Call from outside a repository with Repo parameter ##

-PS C:\> $GitRepoPath = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
+PS C:\> $Powdrgit.Path = 'C:\PowdrgitExamples\MyToolbox;C:\PowdrgitExamples\Project1' # to ensure the repository paths are defined
-PS C:\> Get-GitCommit -RepoName MyToolbox | Format-Table -Property RepoName,SHA1Hash,AuthorName,Subject
+PS C:\> Get-GitCommit -Repo MyToolbox | Format-Table -Property RepoName,SHA1Hash,AuthorName,Subject

 RepoName  SHA1Hash                                 AuthorName Subject
 --------  --------                                 ---------- -------